hostspaceng/community-challenge/README.md

 #### Set Environment Variables

-Replace the placeholders in the `.env` sample file with your actual Cloudflare credentials and configurations.
+Replace the placeholders in the `.env` sample file with your actual Cloudflare credentials and configurations or copy from  `.env.sample`

 ```plaintext
 ZONE_ID=your_zone_id_here